iamtalwinder/book-summaries/The_Magic_Of_Thinking_Big.md

 5. Think above trivial things.
 Focus your attention on big objectives.
 Before getting involved in a petty matter, ask yourself, "Is it really important?"

+# How to Think and Dream Creatively

+1. Believe it tan be done.
+When you believe something can be done, your mind will find the ways to do it.
+Believing a solution paves the way to solution.
+   Eliminate "impossible," '\won't work, "can't do," no use trying" from your thinking and speaking vocabulalies.

+2. Don't let tradition paralyze your mind.
+Be receptive to new ideas.
+Be experimental.
+Try new approaches.
+Be progressive . in everything you do.

+3. Ask yourself daily, "How can I do better?"
+There is no limit to self improvement.
+When you ask yourself, "How can I do better?" sound answers will appear.
+Try it and see.

+4. Ask yourself, "How can I do more?"
+Capacity is a state of mind.
+Asking yourself this question puts your mind to work to find intelligent shortcuts.
+The success combination in business is: Do what you do better (improve the quality of your output), and: Do more of what you do (increase the quantity of your output).

+5. Practice asking and listening.
+Ask and listen, and you'll obtain raw material for reaching sound decisions.
+Remember: Big people monopolize the listening; small people monopolize the talking.

+6. Stretch your mind.
+Get stimulated.
+Associate with people who can help you think of new ideas, new ways of doing things.
+Mix with people of different occupational and social interests.